RanitManik/C-documentation/README.md

    ```

 6. **Submit a Pull Request:** Open a pull request to the main repository, clearly describing your changes.

+## Support and Contribution

+- For support, questions, or suggestions, please refer to the [Support Guidelines](support.md).

+- To contribute to the project, follow the [Contribution Guidelines](contribution.md).

 ## License